 Your details and the electoral register

-If your name on your ‘confirmation of life’ form is different to what's on the electoral register, you'll also need to provide proof of your change of name (such as a marriage certificate).
+If your name on your ‘Proof of life’ form is different to what's on the electoral register, you'll also need to provide proof of your change of name (such as a marriage certificate).

-We provide proof of address by checking the electoral register against the address listed on your ‘confirmation of life’ form.
+We provide proof of address by checking the electoral register against the address listed on your ‘Proof of life’ form.

 If you're not a British, Irish, Commonwealth or European Union citizen, you'll need to provide proof of address using a bank statement or utility bill.
 This is because your name will not appear on the electoral register.